idko2004/scripts-and-things/scripts/readme.md

 ## [`screenfilter.sh`](./screenfilter.sh)
 I had a problem that if I runned wlsunset while there was alredy an instance of wlsunset running, if you did `pkill wlsunset`, it would no longer work.
 I know this is a very niche problem to have.

-This script just runs `wlsunset` in a very specific configuration that makes it work instantly and not gradually, and sets the screen brightness to the minimun, but only if `wlsunset` is not alredy running.
+This script just runs `wlsunset` in a very specific configuration that makes it work instantly and not gradually, and sets the screen brightness to the minimum, but only if `wlsunset` is not alredy running.

 This is useful if you are watching videos in the dark, like an anime or a series or something, and the video changes between dark areas and bright areas all the time, so you set up keybindings to set a night filter and to kill the night filter.